Zuricho/Ultimate_Dogma/Task/elden_ring/side_quest.md

 - [x] He can be summoned for the [Magma Wyrm Makar](https://eldenring.wiki.fextralife.com/Magma+Wyrm+Makar) fight. (missed)
 - [x] He later moves to Leyndell in the outer moat nearest the Capital Rampart, selling [Boiled Crabs](https://eldenring.wiki.fextralife.com/Boiled+Crab).
 (05-02)
 - [x] At the Leyndell moat, he will warn the player about his time in prison with the [Dung Eater](https://eldenring.wiki.fextralife.com/Dung+Eater).
 (05-02)
-- [ ] If the [Dung Eater](https://eldenring.wiki.fextralife.com/Dung+Eater)'s questline is at the point where he will be "waiting in the outer moat", and the blackguard is present in Leyndell, exhaust Big Boggart's dialogue here until he says he thinks the Dung Eater is lurking somewhere nearby.
+- [x] If the [Dung Eater](https://eldenring.wiki.fextralife.com/Dung+Eater)'s questline is at the point where he will be "waiting in the outer moat", and the blackguard is present in Leyndell, exhaust Big Boggart's dialogue here until he says he thinks the Dung Eater is lurking somewhere nearby.
+(05-05)
-- [ ] Then reload the area, and you must interact with the now-wounded blackguard to trigger the invasion.
+- [x] Then reload the area, and you must interact with the now-wounded blackguard to trigger the invasion.
+(05-05)
-- [ ] A [Seedbed Curse](https://eldenring.wiki.fextralife.com/Seedbed+Curse) will be found on Big Boggart's body at the end of his questline, along with his drops.
+- [x] A [Seedbed Curse](https://eldenring.wiki.fextralife.com/Seedbed+Curse) will be found on Big Boggart's body at the end of his questline, along with his drops.
 If you have been invaded by the Dung Eater in the moat before Boggart moves there, you will be unable to get a Seedbed Curse from his body.
+(05-05)
-- [ ] **Note:** At some point [Dung Eater](https://eldenring.wiki.fextralife.com/Dung+Eater) kills [Blackguard Big Boggart](https://eldenring.wiki.fextralife.com/Blackguard+Big+Boggart), but you can prevent this!
+- [x] **Note:** At some point [Dung Eater](https://eldenring.wiki.fextralife.com/Dung+Eater) kills [Blackguard Big Boggart](https://eldenring.wiki.fextralife.com/Blackguard+Big+Boggart), but you can prevent this!
 To do this, you have to buy only the necklace from Blackguard and then progress Dung Eater's quest until he has died and given you the [Mending Rune of the Fell Curse](https://eldenring.wiki.fextralife.com/Mending+Rune+of+the+Fell+Curse), of if you have decided to give him Seluvis' potion.
 Buy from Blackguard, and this will make him move to the Capital and set up shop there.
+(05-05)

 **NPCs Affected By Quest**: [Rya](https://eldenring.wiki.fextralife.com/Rya), [Dung Eater](https://eldenring.wiki.fextralife.com/Dung+Eater)